pootle/tripipy/README.md

 I have used the SPI interface to control the chip as this enables control of at least a couple of motors with minimal effort - 2 tmc5130s can be mounted on an adafruit prototyping hat making a nice compact controller.

-So far the driver is pretty simplistic, but it does have good diagnstics and behaves fairly well.

 This driver is far easier to install and run than the example code on the trinamic website.
 Their example code requres installation of both bcm2835 drivers and wiringpi, neither of which are standard on raspbian lite, and require local compilation.